limeandcoconut/adventure/README.md

 ## TODO:

+- [ ] Add flag for containers that can't be opened or closed
+- [ ] Fix refering to things that are invisible
 - [ ] Normalize component returns to either copy Arrays or not

 - [ ] Make sure all symbols are necessary.
 Parser should build plausible structure, interpreter should interpret and validate specifics.